PaulKinlan/hyperlink/memory-bank/progress.md

 - The `merge` package now correctly uses a content script to get markdown from the page.
 - The `merge` package now has a click listener that detects when a link is clicked with the Option or Control key pressed, and triggers the merge process.
 - The `image-links` package is implemented.
 It uses the SAM2 model to allow users to select objects within images and get a direct link to them.
+- The `audio-link` package is implemented.
+It uses the Whisper model to allow users to create text fragment links for audio elements.

 ## What's Left to Build